ksmandersen/ksmandersen.github.io/_posts/2014-04-01-podcasts-for-cocoa-developers.markdown

 Hosted by infamous [Rene Ritche](https://twitter.com/reneritchie) and [Guy English](https://twitter.com/gte) this is another show that interviews cool developers in the Cocoa development community and discuss history and timely topics.

 **4. [Edge Cases](http://edgecasesshow.com/)**
 I recently started listening to this show and currently in the processes of listening through the backlog of 80 episodes.
-In this show [Andrew Pontious](https://twitter.com/apontious) and [Wofl Rentzsch](https://twitter.com/rentzsch) discuss timeless topics in Cocoa development and how to how to solve difficult topics.
+In this show [Andrew Pontious](https://twitter.com/apontious) and [Wolf Rentzsch](https://twitter.com/rentzsch) discuss timeless topics in Cocoa development and how to how to solve difficult topics.

 **5. [Notification Center](http://www.notificationcenter.tv/)**
 Formed as a casual conversation between [Ash Furrow](https://twitter.com/ashfurrow) and [Top Copley](https://twitter.com/swizzlr) this shows touch on timely topics.
 The show is very casual end very enjoyable.